JoshuaKoh/JoshuaKoh.github.io/kohreative.md

 ---
 layout: page
-title:      Koh-reative
+title: Koh-reative Project
+description: An overview of the Koh-reative Project.
 permalink: /koh-reative/
-summary:    koh-reative, podcast, audio, project
 ---

-<a href="http://blog.joshuakoh.me/koh-reative/archive" class="button button-blue button-big">Go to the episode archive</a>
+<a href="http://blog.joshuakoh.me/koh-reative/archive"><button>Go to the episode archive</button></a>

 ## About Koh-reative